Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

 !!! info

-    Use the `--verbosity` flag to hide log output.
+    Use the `--verbosity` option to hide log output.
 For example, `geth --verbosity 1 account plugin new ...`.

 ### `geth account plugin new`